steelwheels/JSTerminal/Documents/UsersManual.md

 ## Download
 You can download this software from App Store.
+[This page](https://apps.apple.com/jp/app/jsterminal/id1511276015?mt=12) links to the page to download this application.
-Please search by keyword "JSTerminal".
+On the otherwise, please search by keyword "JSTerminal" on the .

 ## How to use
 ### Boot